The

 and the details of how to buy are shown below.

-can be constructed without soldering using 3A terminal strip
+radio which can be constructed without soldering using 3A

-or "Choccy Block."
-It's best to read right through the
+terminal strip or "Choccy Block."
+It's best to read

 How To Build The Radio